 Jim Richardson and his brother Bob loved the 1950's.
 They both love history and grew up in that special time in America and who never forgot those special endless summer days of their youth.

 Jim and Tricia love people and love to share the magic of Summer Place with friends and with those who feel its enchantment.
-Because they especially love children, it is shared several times a year with the public to benefit the "Make a Wish" foundation, and their own foundation "A Home For Every Child".
+Because they especially love children, it is shared several times a year with the public to benefit their foundation "A Home For Every Child."

-Many other events take place at Summer Place such as Weddings, Senior Pictures, Class Reunions, vintage car clubs, and people just taking pictures of their cars in front of the Standard station.
+Many other events take place at Summer Place such as class reunions, vintage car clubs and people just taking pictures of their cars in front of the Standard station.
 Bus Tours of elderly people stop here.
 Visits by nursing homes and elementary schools are welcome any time of the year.

 Jim and Tricia's biggest surprises?